tumagonx/nwjs_docs_old/How-to-package-and-distribute-your-apps.md

 You don't need to ship the `nwsnapshot` file in the downloaded zip.

 **Caution**: do not assume your `node_modules` that target one platform work _as is_ in all platforms.
 For instance `node-email-templates` has specific Windows & Mac os x `npm install` commands.
-Besides it requires python to install properly, which is not installed by default on Windows.
+Besides, it requires python to install properly, which is not installed by default on Windows.

 As a rule of thumb `npm install` your `package.json` on each platform you target to ensure everything works as expected.